flack/midgard-portable/README.md

 --------------------------

  - Entities in Doctrine can only share the same table if there is a discriminator column which tells them apart.
-   Currently, midgard-portable works around this by only registering one of the colliding classes which contains all properties of all affected classes.
+   Currently, midgard-portable works around this by only registering one of the colliding classes which collects all properties of all affected classes.
 The others are then converted into aliases.
 This means that if you have e.g. ``midgard_person`` and ``org_openpsa_person`` schemas, you only get one entity class containing the properties of both classes, and an a class alias for the second name.
 Which class becomes the actual class